odayibas/CS443/README.md

 __Instructions:__

-* [Plagiarism](https://integrity.mit.edu/handbook/what-plagiarism) or copying solutions is strictly forbidden.
+* [Plagiarism](https://integrity.mit.edu/handbook/what-plagiarism) and/or copying solutions is strictly forbidden.
 Answer all questions by yourself.
 If you receive help from anyone in and/or outside the class, explicitly state that you have, and identify the person or source from where you have received this help.

-* The points for solutions that have been shared (copied) among a group of students (i.e. identitical solutions/answers) will be equally divided among them under the best of circumstances.
+* The points for solutions that have been shared (copied) among a group of students (i.e. identical solutions/answers) will be equally divided among them under the best of circumstances.

 * Submit your answers in pdf format to Mr. Mousa Farshkar Azari at mousa.farshkar@bilkent.edu.tr

-* Do not use "write down + take a picture + submit" method.
-Use "type down + export + submit" method.
+* Do not use the "write down + take a picture + submit" method.
+Use the "type down + export + submit" method.
 Although you are allowed to draw diagrams by hand (and import into your document), it is not very convenient (for both sides).

-* Do not submit rotated or upside down, tiny images of your answers.
-All pages must be contained in a single pdf file (not an archived folders like a zip file).
+* Do not submit rotated or upside down, tiny images.
+All pages must be contained in a single pdf file (not archived folders like a zip file).
 Make sure that your print size is legible and not small.

+* Answers should be clear, concise, and precise.
+Please, try not to exceed 4-5 pages in total (including the questions & exam page).

-* Use your last name to name your pdf file.
-Example: sahin.pdf, izci.pdf, etc.
+* Use your `<last name>_<first name>` to name your pdf file.
+Example: doe_john.pdf, sonat_orcun.pdf, akyol_gaye_su.pdf, etc.

 * Hardcopy submissions shall not be accepted for grading.